scaleway/ultraviolet/README.md

 > :warning: `yalc` create a `yalc.lock` and updates the `package.json` in the target project. **Make sure to not commit these changes**

 > :warning: if you are trying to yalc @ultraviolet/ui & @ultraviolet/form in your application and hope to see the change of @ultraviolet/ui into the component used by @ultraviolet/form you should be sure to not have any peerDeps of @ultraviolet/ui installed as it's will be resolve.
 If your are using pnpm and vite you can add `pnpm.override: { "@ultraviolet/ui": "$@ultraviolet/ui" }`.
-If this is accepted rfc is accepted this will solve our issue https://github.com/pnpm/rfcs/blob/main/text/0001-catalogs.md
+If this rfc is accepted this will solve our issue https://github.com/pnpm/rfcs/blob/main/text/0001-catalogs.md

 ---